HolyBlackCat/cpp-tutorials/articles/recommended_compiler_flags.md

 But Clang and GCC accept this by default.

 Why is this bad?
-Because different compilers have different extensions, and if you use them, your program will not compile on some compilers (e.g. MSVC compiler can't compile the program above).
+Because different compilers have different extensions, and if you use them, your program will not compile on some compilers (e.g. the MSVC compiler can't compile the program above).

 If you try to compile this with `-pedantic-errors` (`clang++ prog.cpp -pedantic-errors`), you should see an error:
 ```